l3ragio/MyPalaPSGCourt/README.md

 Recomandations:
 - set the game's graphic resolution between "Fastest" and "Simple" to achieve better performances (otherwhise could be difficult make the ball jump high enough to score points)
+- in order to exit the game use left-Alt+Tab then right-click on the Unity icon and choose "close window"

 Commands:
 - use A,W,S,D to make the ball roll in any direction